Sharenergy is governed by a Board of Directors. All Directors except the staff are volunteers:

 Until 2004 Kathy was a property litigation and planning solicitor but now works as a volunteer mainly in the area of renewable energy.
 Kathy is one of the co-founders of the highly successful Wey Valley Solar Schools Energy Co-operative and one of the core team of Wey Valley Wood Fuel, one of the winners of the Co-operative Community Energy Challenge.
 She is a member of a total of 6 renewable energy co-operatives and also works with Energy4All.

-Sharenergy has two full-time specialist development staff in its Ludlow office:
+Sharenergy has four specialist staff in its Shrewsbury office:

 Eithne George is a renewable energy expert, specialising in community owned enterprises.
 She has worked closely with a variety of community groups in the West Midlands and across the UK, in developing medium scale wind, solar photovoltaic and anaerobic digestion projects.
 This has involved technical feasibility work, project management, financial modelling and assisting groups in creating the correct legal structure for their enterprise.